nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured**: Pertaining to the presence of nano-sized components within the material.

-### Expanded Definition and Usage\nBionanocomposites are at the forefront of material innovation, particularly in sectors aiming for sustainability and functionality.
+### Expanded Definition and Usage:
+Bionanocomposites are at the forefront of material innovation, particularly in sectors aiming for sustainability and functionality.
 In **packaging**, they offer biodegradable alternatives to plastic, reducing environmental impact without sacrificing performance.
 In **medical applications**, these composites provide biocompatible options for implants and drug delivery systems, facilitating integration with biological tissues and controlled release of therapeutic agents.
 Additionally, in **electronics** and **energy systems**, bionanocomposites contribute to the development of biodegradable circuits and eco-friendly batteries, pushing the boundaries of conventional material science towards greener and more sustainable solutions.